andreybakanovsky/chat-live.2m/README.md

 # Live Chat

-This project aims to develop a real-time messaging application where users can log in simultaneously from different browser windows and exchange messages individually or within the common group.
-Users can send messages to specific recipients or broadcast messages to all users.
+This project aims to develop a real-time messaging application where users can exchange messages individually or within the common group.

 ## Requirements

 - Ruby 3.2.2
 - Rails 7.1.3
 - Bun
-- Bootstrap
 - Postgresql

 ## Installation